 Choose The Right Website Host

 As the name suggests, the host is the company that provides the technologies and services needed to store and display your website for the world to see.
-The CMS platform – which will be discussed in the next section–is used to actually develop and design the site.

 Find A CMS Platform

 Next is the CMS platform.
 While there are a number of ways to build websites, a CMS platform makes it easier for those who don’t want to deal with all of the coding and technical aspects.
 Some of these platforms include:

 WordPress: By far the most popular and easiest to use for beginners, WordPress is perfect for small and medium-sized businesses.
 Not only are there thousands of gorgeous templates available, but finding a WordPress designer is easy.

 Joomla: If you’re running an e-commerce site and want something other than WordPress, Joomla is a great solution.
 It does require more coding knowledge, but this shouldn’t be a problem, assuming you’re hiring a freelance designer/developer to handle the site.

 Drupal: Finally, there’s Drupal.
 This is by far the most technical CMS, but it’s also extremely powerful.
 If you plan on building a large website and can find a developer with Drupal knowledge, you may want to consider this option.

 If you want a side-by-side comparison of these CMS solutions, then check out this handy infographic.
 As you’ll see, each comes with its own pros and cons.

 Related Post: How to start or expand small business online